humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-12-08-computer-science-in-javascript-base64-encoding.md

     var firstChar = String.fromCharCode(first8bitNum);

-You may be wondering what happens in the case of bit padding, since that hasn&#8217;t been covered in this section.
+You may be wondering what happens in the case of bit padding, since that hasn't been covered in this section.
 The interesting thing about base64 decoding is that you can completely ignore the padding and still end up with the correct value.
 So if you base64 decode &#8220;aGF0Y2g&#8221;, you get the same result as when you based64 decode &#8220;aGF0Y2g=&#8221;.
 The reason lies in how the digits are determined.

 Recall that the word &#8220;hatch&#8221; is represented in base64 binary as the following: